 We want to help you and your family experience fall colors in the Smoky Mountains, so we have put together our 2018 Smoky Mountain Fall Foliage and Forecast report.
 We have searched high and low to bring you all the up-to-date information on the fall colors in the Smoky Mountains to help you plan your trip!

 The big question on everyone’s mind is, “when will the fall colors in the Smoky Mountains be at their peak this year?”
 Although we cannot quite give you an exact date, we can give you our predictions.

-The leaves should begin to change around mid-September.
-The highest elevations of the Smoky Mountains will likely have their most vibrant fall colors around October 1st, and leaves in the surrounding area are expected to peak about a week later.
+The leaves should begin to change around the first week of October.
+The highest elevations of the Smoky Mountains will likely have their most vibrant fall colors around mid October, and leaves in the surrounding area are expected to peak about a week later.

 Be sure to check out all of his Smoky Mountain weather videos by clicking HERE.

 In addition to Paul Poteet’s reports, you can also follow the progress of the leaves by tuning in to one of the many Smoky Mountain webcams aimed to capture the fall colors in the Smoky Mountains.
 Here are links to come of our favorite Smoky Mountain webcams:

 View of the Mountains from The Preserve Resort

 View from Look Rock via the National Park Service (Middle Elevation)

 View from Purchase Knob via the National Park Service (Upper Elevation)